ibm-cloud-docs/iaas-vpn/set-up-ssl-vpn-connections.md

 ## Linux example
 {:#setup-ssl-vpn-connections-linux-example}

-1. Open your browser and go to `https://www.ibm.com/cloud-computing/bluemix/vpn-access`.
+1. Open your browser and go to the [VPN access](https://www.ibm.com/cloud/vpn-access) website.
-2. Log in with your console username and password.
+2. Select a VPN portal link and log in with your console username and password.
 3. After you are connected, select the **Network** tab.
 4. A connect/install button appears.
 Select it and you should be prompted to install a Java component.
 5. Install the component in the default path, which you might have to create manually. (`/usr/local/array_vpn`)